tdilauro/Simplified-wiki/CommonDataModel.md

 ### `Subject`

 A `Subject` represents a classification that someone might give a book. `Subject` handles a variety of classification schemes: Dewey Decimal, LLC, LCSH, BISAC, proprietary systems like Overdrive's, and free-form tags, among others.
-Four pieces of information might be stored with the `Subject`:
+Four pieces of information might be derived from the `Subject`, and will be stored with the `Subject` if possible:

 * Genre ("Billionare Romance" is a type of romance)
 * Fiction/nonfiction status ("Science Fiction" is always fiction)